Best Prime Day deals for under $100

 Levi’s Women’s Original Trucker Jacket: 48% off

-If you’re looking for versatile shorts you can wear on or off the bike, invest in this pair with four-way stretch and smooth waistband.
-The soft, lightweight material is breathable and dries quickly.
+If you’re looking for versatile shorts you can wear on or off the beach, invest in this pair with a relaxed fit and smooth waistband.
+The lightweight material is breathable and dries quickly.
+SHOP NOW

 - Starting at 38% off, it’s a great time to buy the Columbia Women’s Switchback Jacket.